everynewyear/MFP-Easy-Add-Script/README.txt

 If you already possess Firefox and Greasemonkey, simply add the contents of script.js to Greasemonkey.
 I will not be providing a guide as how to do this.

+Experimental Google Chrome extension can be tried.
+Not tested.
+Enable Developer Mode in Google Chrome and drag ChromeVersion.crx inside.
+An icon will appear but there is no functionality for it.

 ========================================
 2. What does this script do?
 ========================================